Theoretical and experimental status of rare charm decays

 \section{New Physics models generating rare charm decays}

-New particles and interactions from various NP models are suitable to generate $|\Delta c|=|\Delta u|=1$ transitions at tree- or loop level.
-Before discussing the experimental status of rare charm decays, in this section we briefly summarise the literature on model-dependent BSM studies.
-Examples are models with non-minimal Higgs sector, such as two Higgs doublet models~\cite{Ivanov:2017dad}, see Refs.~\refcite{Fajfer:2001sa,Fajfer:2015mia,Guo:2017edd}, or little Higgs models~\cite{ArkaniHamed:2002qy,Han:2003wu,Schmaltz:2002wx}, see Refs.~\refcite{Fajfer:2005ke,Paul:2011ar,Fajfer:2006yc,Bigi:2011em}.
-Further studies are available in the context of super-symmetric models~\cite{Martin:1997ns}, see Refs.~\refcite{Fajfer:2002gp,Bause:2019vpr,Fajfer:2001sa,Burdman:2001tf,Wang:2014uiz,Fajfer:2007dy,Cappiello:2012vg,Prelovsek:2000xy,deBoer:2018zhz} and extra dimensions~\cite{Randall:1999ee}, see Refs~\refcite{Delaunay:2012cz,Paul:2012ab}.
-In the past, additional work has been devoted to unparticle~\cite{Georgi:2007si,Luo:2007bq,Georgi:2007ek}, additional up vector-like quark singlet and models with weak vector triplets, where details can be found in Refs.~\refcite{Fajfer:2015mia,Guo:2017edd,Fajfer:2007dy}.
-Special interest has been triggered recently by several extensions of the SM including leptoquarks~\cite{Buchmuller:1986zs,Davidson:1993qk} or non-universal $Z^\prime$ mediators~\cite{London:1986dk}, which are viable candidates to explain the flavour anomalies seen in the beauty sector~\cite{Hiller:2016kry,Bifani:2018zmi}.
-Studies related to leptoquarks can be found in Refs.~\refcite{deBoer:2015boa,deBoer:2018buv,Bause:2019vpr,deBoer:2018zhz,Fajfer:2008tm,Sahoo:2017lzi,Bause:2020xzj,deBoer:2017que}, those investigating models comprising $Z^\prime$ candidates are available in Refs.~\refcite{deBoer:2018buv,Bause:2019vpr,Fajfer:2015mia,Guo:2017edd,Cappiello:2012vg,Sahoo:2017lzi,Bause:2020xzj}.
+New particles and interactions from various NP models are suitable to generate $|\Delta c|=|\Delta u|=1$ transitions at tree- or loop-level.
+Before discussing the experimental status of rare charm decays, in this section, we briefly summarize the literature on model-dependent BSM studies.
+Examples are models with non-minimal Higgs sector, such as two Higgs doublet models\cite{Ivanov:2017dad}, see Refs.~\refcite{Fajfer:2001sa,Fajfer:2015mia,Guo:2017edd}, or little Higgs \hbox{models}\cite{ArkaniHamed:2002qy,Han:2003wu,Schmaltz:2002wx}, see Refs.~\refcite{Fajfer:2005ke} and \refcite{Paul:2011ar,Fajfer:2006yc,Bigi:2011em}.
+Further studies are available in the context of super-symmetric models\cite{Martin:1997ns}, see Refs.~\refcite{Fajfer:2002gp,Bause:2019vpr,Fajfer:2001sa} and \refcite{Burdman:2001tf,Wang:2014uiz,Fajfer:2007dy,Cappiello:2012vg,Prelovsek:2000xy,deBoer:2018zhz} and extra dimensions\cite{Randall:1999ee}, see Refs.~\refcite{Delaunay:2012cz} and \refcite{Paul:2012ab}.
+In the past, additional work has been devoted to unparticle\cite{Georgi:2007si,Luo:2007bq,Georgi:2007ek}, additional up vector-like quark singlet and models with weak vector triplets, where details can be found in Refs.~\refcite{Fajfer:2015mia,Guo:2017edd} and \refcite{Fajfer:2007dy}.
+Special interest has been triggered recently by several extensions of the SM including leptoquarks\cite{Buchmuller:1986zs,Davidson:1993qk} or nonuniversal $Z^\prime$ mediators\cite{London:1986dk}, which are viable candidates to explain the flavor anomalies seen in the beauty sector\cite{Hiller:2016kry,Bifani:2018zmi}.
+Studies related to leptoquarks can be found in Refs.~\refcite{Bharucha:2020eup,deBoer:2015boa,deBoer:2018buv,Bause:2019vpr,deBoer:2018zhz} and \refcite{Fajfer:2008tm,Sahoo:2017lzi,Bause:2020xzj,deBoer:2017que}, those investigating models comprising $Z^\prime$ candidates are available in Refs.~\refcite{deBoer:2018buv,Bause:2019vpr,Fajfer:2015mia,Guo:2017edd,Cappiello:2012vg,Sahoo:2017lzi} and \refcite{Bause:2020xzj}.
 In this review, we mainly focus on a model-independent description of rare charm decays.